 Compared to its high ranking based on it’s 10-year returns, it only ranks 52th out of 126 for performance over the last 3 years.
 This is a very average showing.

-So why did the stark difference between the strong 10y performance and an average 3y performance?
+So why the stark difference between its strong 10y performance and its average 3y performance?

 It is because back in 2014, First State Dividend Advantage Fund had around 23% of its holdings in Indian equities.
 In that year, Indian equities skyrocketed by >40% as Prime Minister Modi won the election and the Indian economy experienced the “Modi Effect”.

 Therefore, the strong 2014 performance allowed FSDA to achieve its superior 10y performance of 10.1% p.a.!

 Schroder Asian Growth Fund (SAGF) updates 2019

 It’s superior 2017 returns pulled the returns upwards and SAGF is the NUMBER 2 out of 408 peer funds over the 10y period.